 These are just some tips to help you navigate your divorce proceedings in CA, especially in regards to email, text, and other forms of digital communication.

-For more in-depth advice, we recommend that you take the time to schedule a free initial consultation with one of our skilled family law attorneys.
-Call us at the Law Offices of James P. White today at 925-271-0999 to book your free appointment.
+For more in-depth advice, we recommend that you take the time to schedule a initial consultation with one of our skilled family law attorneys.
+Call us at the Law Offices of James P. White today at 925-271-0999 to book your appointment.